History of Monopoly: Localizations, licenses, and spin-offs

 Various manufacturers of the game have created dozens of officially licensed versions, in which the names of the properties and other elements of the game are replaced by others according to the game's theme.
 The first such license was awarded in 1994, to the company that became USAopoly, starting with a San Diego edition of Monopoly and later including themes such as national parks, Star Trek, Star Wars, Nintendo, Disney characters, Pokémon, Peanuts, various particular cities (such as Las Vegas and New York City), states, colleges and universities, the World Cup, NASCAR, individual professional sports teams, and many others.
 USAopoly also sells special corporate editions of Monopoly.
-Official corporate editions have been produced for Best Buy, the Boy Scouts of America, Cornwell Quality Tools, FedEx, Target, Mariott and UPS, among others.
+Official corporate editions have been produced for Best Buy, the Boy Scouts of America, Cornwell Quality Tools, FedEx, Target, Marriott and UPS, among others.
 In 1995, a second license was awarded to Winning Moves Games in Massachusetts.
 Winning Moves has produced a new board game and card games based on Monopoly in the United States.
 Winning Moves also produces official localized editions of the game in the UK, France, Germany and Australia.
 The Doctor Who 50th Anniversary Edition Monopoly is a special case, having been originally produced by Winning Moves in the UK, and resold by USAopoly within the US.
 A third license was awarded in 2000 by Hasbro to Winning Solutions, Inc., which produces specialty deluxe editions mostly for sale by specialized retailers.
 Other licensed localized editions of the game are being published in Nigeria and The Netherlands, among other locations.

 When creating some of the modern licensed editions, such as the Looney Tunes and The Powerpuff Girls editions of Monopoly, Hasbro included special variant rules to be played in the theme of the licensed property.
 Infogrames, which has published a CD-ROM edition of Monopoly, also includes the selection of "house rules" as a possible variant of play.
-Electronic Arts, which publishes current electronic versions of the game, such as for the Nintendo Wii, also includes the selection of certain house rules.
+Electronic Arts, which publishes current digital versions of the game, such as for the Wii, also includes the selection of certain house rules.

 Unofficial versions of the game, which share some of the same playing features, but also incorporate changes so as not to infringe on copyrights, have been created by firms such as Late for the Sky Production Company and Help on Board.
 These are done for smaller cities, sometimes as charity fundraisers, and some have been created for college and university campuses.
 Others have non-geographical themes such as Wine-opoly and Chocolate-opoly.
 There is also a version called Make Your Own -OPOLY, which allows players to customize all the game equipment and rules.